 - Avoid sharing personal items that could be infected with blood, such as toothbrushes and razors

-The Hepatitis B vaccine (Engerix-B and Recomviax-B) is recommended for all travellers who may be at risk for contracting the virus due to the prevalence of the disease in the area of travel.
-The Hepatitis-B vaccine is administered in a series of three shots at 0, 1, and 6 months or as an accelerated regimen on days 0, 7, and 21 days with a one-year booster for last-minute travellers.
+The Hepatitis B vaccine (Engerix-B and Recomviax-B) is recommended for all travelers who may be at risk for contracting the virus due to the prevalence of the disease in the area of travel.
+The Hepatitis-B vaccine is administered in a series of three shots at 0, 1, and 6 months or as an accelerated regimen on days 0, 7, and 21 days and a one-year booster for last-minute travelers.